 Hydraulic work tools, such as Breakers, are not selfpowered.
-Its performance relies heavily upon the host machine's ability to provide a suitable hydraulic circuit that will achieve all requirements specified in the technical data section of this manual.
+Performance relies upon the host machine's ability to provide a suitable hydraulic circuit that will achieve all requirements specified in the technical data section of this manual.

 Most machines will require some level of conversion to make use of their hydraulic power.
 A hydraulic circuit, capable of producing flow and pressure in one direction is needed to operate a breaker.